Sonia Bashir Kabir

-Sonia Bashir Kabir is the only female technology investor in Bangladesh focusing on tech startups in emerging markets of South Asia.
-She began her career as a tech corporate professional in Silicon Valley and her journey led her to become a technology entrepreneur, an angel investor and finally a licensed, Instituitonal Venture Capital Fund Manager.
+Sonia Bashir Kabir is a Bangladeshi technology entrepreneur, and investor, focusing on tech startups in emerging markets of South Asia.
+She began her career as a tech corporate professional in Silicon Valley and her journey led her to become a technology entrepreneur, an angel investor and a licensed, Instituitonal Venture Capital Fund Manager.

 Early life and education

-She completed her Senior Cambridge from St Francis Xavier's Green Herald International School and Higher Secondary Certificate from Viqarunnisa Noon School and College.
-She lived in Silicon Valley, Northern California where she was educated and trained.
-She has a Bachelor of Science (BS) degree from California State University, East Bay and a Master of Business Administration (MBA) from Santa Clara University.
+Kabir completed her Senior Cambridge at St Francis Xavier's Green Herald International School and Higher Secondary Certificate at Viqarunnisa Noon School and College.
+She lived and studied in Northern California, where she obtained a Bachelor of Science from California State University, East Bay, and an MBA from Santa Clara University.

-Sonia was a Bangladeshi national athlete; she played for Abahani women's volleyball and cricket team and continued playing for Bangladesh National Volleyball team.
+She was a national athlete for Bangladesh, playing volleyball and cricket, and represented the Bangladesh National Volleyball team.